-This paper, although located within a wide body of research concerning university choice, is also situated within policy discourses around widening participation in the UK.
+This paper, although located within a wide body of research concerning university choice, is also situated within policy discourses around widening participation.
 Students, who identified themselves as being the first in their family to go into higher education, across the three years of an undergraduate joint honours programme, were invited to participate in the research.
 This provided us with a longitudinal aspect to the research in which we could consider the idea of a change in habitus over time.
-Students comprised 210 in total and ranged from 18 - 25 in age.